-The Audit Committee is established in terms of Section 166(1) of the Municipal Finance Management Act No. 56 of 2003 (MFMA) and also fulfils the functions of a performance management audit committee constituted in terms of Regulation 14(2) of the Local Government: Municipal Planning and Performance Management Regulations, 2001.
+The Audit Committee is established in terms of Section 166(1) of the Municipal Finance Management Act No. 56 of 2003 (MFMA) and also fulfils the functions of a Performance Management Audit Committee constituted in terms of Regulation 14(2) of the Local Government: Municipal Planning and Performance Management Regulations, 2001.

-The purpose of this Charter is to set out the Audit and Performance Audit Committee's (APAC) role and responsibilities, composition, structure and membership requirements, relationships with other stakeholders, authority for the Audit Committee to conduct enquiries and access the municipality's records and personnel, outlines procedures for meetings, addresses the confidentiality and independence of Audit Committee members, and provides for ethical conduct and reporting.
+The purpose of this Charter is to set out the Audit and Performance Audit Committee's (APAC) role and responsibilities, composition, structure and membership requirements, relationships with other stakeholders, authority for the Audit and Performance Audit Committee to conduct enquiries and access the Municipality's records and personnel, outlines procedures for meetings, addresses the confidentiality and independence of APAC members, and provides for ethical conduct and reporting.
 This is done in concert with the applicable National and Local Government Legislation and regulations.

-The charter should be reviewed annually and updated to ensure relevance and consistency with the MFMA, Municipal Systems Act (No 32 of 2000) and other related regulations, guides and best practices.
+The Charter should be reviewed annually and updated to ensure relevance and consistency with the MFMA, Municipal Systems Act (No 32 of 2000) and other related regulations, guides and best practices.

-The charter should be used as a basis for:
+The Charter should be used as a basis for:

-- a) Preparing the APAC's annual work plan; - b) Setting the agenda for meetings; - c) Requesting skills and expertise to facilitate administration; - d) Making recommendations to the Accounting officer and Municipal Council; - e) Assessing the APAC's performance by its members, Municipal Council, management, Auditor-General and internal auditors; and - f) Contributions and participation at meetings - g) Maintaining oversight responsibilities of all financial and performance reporting - h) Seeking reasonable assurance that the operations of the municipality are conducted efficiently and effectively - i) Seeking reasonable assurance that the Council has developed and complies with its policies, plans, procedures and internal controls - Seeking assurance that the Council complies with relevant legislation, regulations and professional pronouncements.
+- 1. Preparing the APAC's annual work plan; - 2.
+Setting the agenda for meetings; - 3.
+Requesting skills and expertise to facilitate administration; - 4.
+Making recommendations to the Accounting Officer and Municipal Council; - 5.
+Assessing the APAC's performance by its Members, Municipal Council, Management, Auditor-General and Internal Auditors; - 6.
+Contributions and participation at meetings; - 7.
+Maintaining oversight responsibilities of all financial and performance reporting; - 8.
+Seeking reasonable assurance that the operations of the Municipality are conducted efficiently and effectively; - 9.
+Seeking reasonable assurance that the Council has developed and complies with its policies, plans, procedures and internal controls; - 10.
+Seeking assurance that the Council complies with relevant legislation, regulations and professional pronouncements.

-The charter is to be approved by the Municipal Council and following approval, the APAC charter is to be published on the Municipal website to promote awareness to all stakeholders.
+The Charter is to be approved by the Municipal Council and following approval, the APAC Charter is to be published on the Municipal Website to promote awareness among all stakeholders.